Cosmological foundations revisited with Pantheon+: Introduction

-To address the challenges of the \citet{Secrest_2022} result, in this paper we will broaden the definition of model--independence to include global non--FLRW models which agree with the standard cosmology to the extent that: \begin{enumerate}[label=(\roman*), topsep=0pt, itemsep=0pt,leftmargin=*, align=right] \item a notion of an isotropic average \HL\ expansion law exists on scales $\zhi$, where the redshift $\zmin$ is determined by a revised notion of {\em statistical homogeneity scale} (SHS); \item on scales $\zlo$ the directly observed small--scale inhomogeneous matter distribution is produced via gravitational instability from primordial density fluctuations.
+One must add the caveat that evolutionary effects in the quasar luminosity function lead to a variability of approximately $3\sigma$ in estimates of the amplitude for the Ellis-Baldwin dipole using current best astrophysical models \citep{Guandalin_2023}.
+However, by any measure it remains a serious tension.
+To address such challenges, in this paper we will broaden the definition of model--independence to include global non--FLRW models which agree with the standard cosmology to the extent that: \begin{enumerate}[label=(\roman*), topsep=0pt, itemsep=0pt,leftmargin=*, align=right] \item a notion of an isotropic average \HL\ expansion law exists on scales $\zhi$, where the redshift $\zmin$ is determined by a revised notion of {\em statistical homogeneity scale} (SHS); \item on scales $\zlo$ the directly observed small--scale inhomogeneous matter distribution is produced via gravitational instability from primordial density fluctuations.
 Viability requires consistency with all observed phenomenology of the CMB radiation on one hand, and with nuclear physics models on the other.
 The latter have been well--established in terrestrial accelerator experiments at energies below that of the quark--gluon transition \citep{Rafelski_2020}. \end{enumerate}

 Criterion \ref{num:highz} is addressed by general models that incorporate \textit{backreaction} of inhomogeneities \citep{Buchert_2000, Buchert_2001, Buchert_2020},\footnote{For general reviews see \citet{Buchert_2012, Wiltshire_2014_cosmic}.} namely additional terms in the averaged Einstein equations governing cosmic evolution on large scales.
 Such terms arise from the bottom up when coarse--graining Einstein's equations for structure on small scales.